 The risks presented by these activities warrant prohibition of future occurrences.
 In some cases (i.e., sewage treatment plants), there are no existing threats in the County and alternative locations outside vulnerable areas are available.
-As a result, prohibition of these activities through the Environmental Compliance Approval process will not have a significant impact on the municipality or property owners.
+As a result, prohibition of these activities through the Environmental Compliance Approval process will not have a significant impact on the municipality or property owners; except within the Chloride Issue Contributing Areas.
+Amendments have been made to the policies to address this.